 Though its handling is best described as laid-back, the Pilot does score points for impressive V6 fuel efficiency of 20/23 mpg for the front-wheel drive model and 19/22 mpg when equipped with all-wheel drive.
 The 3.5-liter produces 280 horsepower at 6,000 rpm and 262 lb-ft of torque at 4,700 rpm.
 A six-speed automatic transmission comes standard on LX, EX, and EX-L models, while Touring and Elite trims benefit from a fuel-saving push-button nine-speed gearbox.

 Trim Level Breakdown

-The Pilot protects its occupants with three-row side curtain airbags with a rollover sensor, driver's and front passenger's side airbags, active front seat head restraints and anti-lock brakes with electronic brake distribution and brake assist.
-Vehicle Stability Assist, Honda speak for electronic stability control, is standard on all models.
+The Pilot protects its occupants with front, front side and three-row curtain airbags, active front seat head restraints and anti-lock brakes with electronic brake distribution and brake assist.
+Vehicle Stability Assist, Honda-speak for electronic stability control, is standard on all models.

 Touring and Elite models come standard with additional driving aids including Collision Mitigation Braking System, Road Departure Mitigation System, Forward Collision Warning and Lane Departure Warning.